Learn More !

 Problems

-The Need for Strategic Splitting
+The Need for Content Strategic Splitting

-The Need for Strategic Splitting
+The Need for Content Strategic Splitting

 A major pain point was the "cluttered UI and upsell content" distracting users from their goals.
 Users explicitly preferred "simpler, focused experiences" over having ads mixed with their financial data.